 - Punitive damages.
 Form of punishment against the person or company responsible in the case of a fatality.

 - Bereavement compensation.Compensates remaining family or friends for the pain and suffering they experience as a result of the death.

 - Funeral expenses.
 To offset the cost of the funeral service of your loved ones.

-If you have suffered from carbon monoxide poisoning and would like to make a carbon monoxide poisoning claim, then we can make it easy for you by offering a no win no fee service.
+If you have suffered from carbon monoxide poisoning and would like to make a carbon monoxide poisoning claim, then we can make it easy for you by offering representation on a no win no fee basis.
 No win no fee is also known as a conditional fee agreement.
 This means that we will help you to win your case without you having to pay any money upfront.
 If you are successful in your claim, then the fee will simply be collected from your settlement money.
 The fact that you are not required to pay any money upfront takes away some of the stress of claiming carbon monoxide poisoning compensation at what is sure to be a difficult time in your life.

 Sadly carbon monoxide poisoning can kill or at least cause serious illness.
 If you have experienced carbon monoxide poisoning, then you may seek to bring a case to court to win a carbon monoxide poisoning verdict that enables you to receive damages.
 The compensation that you may be entitled to receive will depend on the circumstances of your case, but this table will give you some idea of what kind of carbon monoxide poisoning settlement you may be eligible for.

 |Loss of life following a period of awareness before unconsciousness||£9,870 to £10,010||Injuries causing pain, unconsciousness after 3 hours followed by death within a fortnight|